 - Place the Instant Pot in a venting position that is away from a living thing and walls.
 Use open space or place it near an open window.

 - Press the quick-release button (or steam release knob) and let the hot steam come out of it.
-This steam is very hot so stay away from it.
+This steam is very hot, so stay away from it.

 - Once the steam stops, the valve will drop.
 At that point, you can gently open the lid and continue with the rest of the recipe.

-❓ Answering Common Questions
+❓ Common Questions & Tips

 An easy way to enhance the flavor of the green bean sides is to add: